npm-pub-2025/ci-publish/README.md

 When multiple team members are responsible for publishing releases, each person should create their own personal npm token before running a release.

 They should then:
-1. Temporarily add their token to the CI environment or GitHub secrets to perform the release.
+1. Temporarily add their token to the CI environment or GitHub secrets to perform the release
-2. Remove the token from both npm and the CI/GitHub secrets immediately after the release to maintain security.
+2. Remove the token from both npm and the CI/GitHub secrets immediately after the release to maintain security

 This approach is more secure and auditable than using a shared bot account with publish permissions, as it provides clear attribution in security logs and incident investigations.